BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks

 \subsection{The preprojective algebra of a totally negative quiver}

 Let $Q=(Q_0,Q_1)$ be a quiver.
-Following Bozec--Schiffmann \cite[Section 1.2]{bozec2019counting}, we say that $Q$ is \emph{totally negative} if its symmetrised Euler form $(\dd,\ee)_{\Pi_Q}=\langle\dd,\ee\rangle_Q+\langle\ee,\dd\rangle_Q$ is totally negative, that is $(\dd,\ee)_{\Pi_Q}<0$ for any $\dd,\ee\in\BoN^{Q_0}\setminus\{0\}$.
+Following Bozec--Schiffmann \cite[Section 1.2]{bozec2019counting}, we say that $Q$ is \emph{totally negative} if its symmetrised Euler form $(\dd,\ee)_{Q}=\langle\dd,\ee\rangle_Q+\langle\ee,\dd\rangle_Q$ is totally negative, that is $(\dd,\ee)_{Q}<0$ for any $\dd,\ee\in\BoN^{Q_0}\setminus\{0\}$.
 Unraveling the definition of the Euler form, this is equivalent to the requirement that any vertex of $Q$ carries at least two loops and any two vertices are connected by at least one arrow.
-The category of representations of $\Pi_Q$ is then a totally negative $2$-Calabi--Yau category, as its Euler form is $(-,-)_{\Pi_Q}$.
+The category of representations of $\Pi_Q$ is then a totally negative $2$-Calabi--Yau category, as it is a full Abelian subcategory of the homotopy category of the dg-category of representations of the dg-algebra $\SG_2(Q)$ whose Euler form is $(-,-)_{Q}$.
 These totally negative $2$-Calabi--Yau categories constitute the building blocks of more general totally negative $2$-Calabi--Yau categories, by the local neighbourhood theorem (Theorem \ref{theorem:neighbourhood}) and the following proposition.